COVID-19 outbreak - Country Parks

 - Try not to touch the handrails on bridges or gates.

 - If you are cycling in the park, please maintain social distancing at all times.

 - Wash your hands before and after your visit

 - Bring hand sanitiser to use during your visit

-There are limited facilities open at the parks.
-This includes no visitor centres, cafes doing takeaway/restricted provision, some playgrounds may be open (follow guidance or signage on site) and limited attractions.
+There remains limited facilities available at the parks.
+Visitor centres are closed, cafes are offering takeaway or restricted provision, some playgrounds and limited attractions are open at this stage (follow guidance or signage on site).
 Toilets are currently only open at Kingsbury and Ryton.

 From Monday 10 August a new cashless parking system will be operating.
 Pay and display machines will be in place at the chargeable car parks of our five Country Parks and Stratford Greenway.
 Rangers will be on hand to monitor the new system and provide support to visitors with familiarising themselves with the machines.